Starz (Canada): Programming

 Following the January 2018 announcement of Bell's partnership with Starz, Encore began airing selected original programming from that service in advance of a full relaunch scheduled for March 2019.
 Subsequent to the full relaunch, the service also began carrying other library series that were produced for other channels by Lionsgate, including the Showtime-commissioned series Nurse Jackie and Weeds.

 Similar to Crave's output deals with HBO and Showtime, the Bell/Starz partnership covers new and most library series produced and fully owned by Starz and Lionsgate.
 The Canadian Starz channel has also reclaimed the season premiere rights to some pre-existing series such as Power, past seasons of which first aired on Super Channel, Starz' previous Canadian partner.
 However, Super Channel retained the premiere rights to The Spanish Princess (a sequel to The White Queen and The White Princess, both of which have since repeated on Starz in Canada).
 Certain other series commissioned by Starz but distributed internationally by other companies, such as Outlander (produced by Sony and carried in Canada by W Network and Netflix) and American Gods (for which Amazon Video holds worldwide rights outside the U.S.), were not affected at all by this change.

 From time to time, Starz has also acquired Canadian rights to series not produced by Lionsgate or commissioned by Starz (U.S.), such as the Hulu-commissioned series The Act, High Fidelity, and Ramy.

 Movie library

-From December 1994 to February 2019, the channel primarily aired a rotation of classic films from Columbia Pictures, 20th Century Fox, Warner Bros., Universal Pictures, and Paramount Pictures, and their sister companies.
+From December 1994 to February 2019, the channel primarily aired a rotation of classic films from Sony Pictures, 20th Century Studios, Warner Bros., Universal Pictures, and Paramount Pictures, and their sister companies.

 Since the channel was relaunched as Starz, the channel continues to air classic films from the aforementioned studios, though the majority of the channel's film library now comes from the catalogue of Starz parent company Lionsgate and its sister company Summit Entertainment.
 Beginning in 2020, the channel also began carrying first-run movies from Lionsgate which were released theatrically from late 2019 onwards, starting with the release of Bombshell.